-The core challenge in designing and analyzing clinical trial and post-marketing data in Duchenne is how to take into account these different rates of disease progression– how can one discern whether a patient is doing well because of a drug, or simply because his disease is slowly progressing and he was going to do well anyway.
+The core challenge in designing and analyzing clinical trial and post-marketing data in Duchenne is how to take into account these different rates of disease progression to discern whether a patient is doing well because of a drug or because his disease is slowly progressing and he was going to do well anyway.

-To understand – and account for – heterogeneity in longitudinal progression of disease
+To understand and account for heterogeneity in longitudinal progression of disease by:

 Smarter trials, therapies to patients sooner

-cTAP has established collaborations to access patient level clinical data from large clinical centers treating patients with Duchenne, clinical registries that curate data across multiple centers, and the drug companies who have conducted clinical trials in patients with Duchenne.
+cTAP has established collaborations to access patient level clinical data from large clinical centers treating patients with Duchenne, clinical registries that curate data across multiple centers, and drug companies that have conducted clinical trials in patients with Duchenne.

 This large and growing database of patient outcomes in Duchenne enables cTAP to: